hpl002/Masters_Public/readme.md

 #### The "sweetspot"
 A perfect combination of granularity and coarseness is perhaps unobtainable, but the sweetspot is having granularity and flexibility where they are needed.
 Some activities need to be very detailed, while others rely on there being some flexibility.
 This knowledge is obtained through domain experience,trial, and error.

-#### Strategies
-Different strategies can be used to resolve different problems.
-We can for example have one single process model that is flexible and rigid where needed.
-Alternatively, we can have one rigid base model and then a series of alterations of this model that are used when needed.
-Essentally swapping out the process model for some alternative that is more fit for some scenario.

-Swapping process modles can of course lead to confusion, but in the case where this is planned and structured then it might be viable.

 ### Aim:
 The project has two aims, these are:
 #### Primary Aim
-Demonstrate how one can effectively use simulation and the notion of resource availability to create a more effective and less error-prone proces models via selected example cases.
-Error prone here being understood as a scenario where we have unwanted side effects because of poor model design.
+Create a web based tool that allows for quick and easy simulation of process models in a interative manner.

 #### Secondary Aim
+Demonstrate how existing process models can be improved by use of the tool.

 Verify or dismiss the effect of the implemented model changes by running accurate simulations on the enhanced models.

 > ...the “Achilles heel of process mining” is the fact that it is backward-looking.
 Process mining can be used to diagnose problems (e.g., bottlenecks or non-compliance) and predict the paths taken by running process instances (i.e., cases), but it cannot be used to answer “what if” questions and explore radical redesigns.
 Given the above, it is very natural to combine process mining and simulation.
 >
 > Source: [PROCESS MINING AND SIMULATION: A MATCH MADE IN HEAVEN!](https://dl.acm.org/doi/pdf/10.5555/3275382.3275386)

 ### Tooling
-#### Simulation
+#### Simulation software

 ##### ABS
 ##### Colored Petri-nets (CPN)